Connections

 Editors’ Note and Acknowledgements

 Connections.
-A journal for Foreign Language Educators, volume 11, brings language educators nine articles and two book reviews.
+A journal for Foreign Language Educators brings language educators a variety of articles and book reviews.
 The articles cover a wide range of topics in relation to the teaching and learning of languages, whether in a virtual or a face-to-face format.
 A broad spectrum of research types is represented (qualitative and quantitative, established and innovative), including cross-disciplinary approaches.

-We deeply thank our contributors for their commitment to the profession: Faculty from California, Georgia, Indiana, Iowa, Kentucky, and Massachusetts, have kindly shared their research, philosophies, and best practices, bringing fresh perspectives to our language classrooms.
+We deeply thank our contributors for their commitment to the profession.
 We look forward to Connections continuing to evolve as it provides meaningful research and outcomes as well as current pedagogical trends in teaching and learning to world language educators.

 We would like to take this opportunity to thank the members of our Editorial Board and reviewers for their contribution in the editorial process as they have been instrumental at maintaining high standards within our publication.
 Our special gratitude to Dr. Branka Sarac, FLANC Webmaster, who carefully revised the last version of each manuscript before publication.
 We deeply appreciate her support and dedication.